 region), in order of hierarchy from the most granular (address or POI) to the largest feature (country):

-You can access the Mapbox Geocoding API directly, through Mapbox Studio, or using one of several wrapper libraries integrate it into applications across platforms.
+You can access the Mapbox Geocoding API directly, through Mapbox Studio, or using one of several wrapper libraries to integrate it into applications across platforms.

 If you would like to add a search tool to your application to find addresses, POIs, or features near your user's location, we have several wrapper libraries that allow you to integrate the Mapbox Geocoding API into your existing application seamlessly:

-To build a similar web application using Mapbox GL JS, explore the Set a point after Geocoder result example.
+To build a similar web application using Mapbox GL JS, explore the Set a point after geocoder result example.